Traunin/matrix-calculator/README.md

 Finds inverse matrix

 ### MatrixInverseSolver
-Uses reverse matrix to find solutions for systems of linear equations
+Uses inverse matrix to find solutions for systems of linear equations